What Expats Need to Know About Japan’s Work Culture

 Japan is known for its grueling work culture, and many workers are encouraged or forced to work late or even not take time off.
 This culture has caused growing concerns around burnout and mental health.

-- Paid vacation days (if they have them) are generally underused, leading to fatigue.
+- Paid vacation days (if they have them) are generally underused, leading to fatigue

 However, change is underway.
-Government policies now restrict overtime, encourage telecommuting and inculcate healthier work-life balance.
-Moves to promote “Premium Friday” which allows workers to finish early once a month.
-Long hours are still widespread, but awareness and changes designed to update conventional expectations are beginning to upend them slowly.
+Government policies now restrict overtime, encourage telecommuting, and inculcate a healthier work-life balance.
+Moves to promote “Premium Friday,” which allows workers to finish early once a month.

 How an Overseas Moving Company Can Help With Your Move